 Ryosuke Nishii(西井涼輔), whose birthdate is to this day unknown, is intrigued by animation for the first time thanks to the senpai in the radio communications club.
 The guys in the club were very passionate about indie animation and encouraged Nishii to work on his first projects.
 In 2012, once high school was over, he participates at the TOHO Student Film Festival’s sixth edition in the “Animation Department: short films” section, organized by the film distribution and production house by the same name to promote young talents interested in the various kinds of cinema, with the short movie “Remembering Monochrome”(想起モノクローム).

 His work, which stars the protagonists from Satoshi Kon’s movie Tokyo Godfathers as mobs, already shows certain aspects that would make him stand out in the future: a peculiar attention to make the characters’ movements look believable through personal movements far from cliched choreographies, a strong preference for shots close to the ground or with subjects very close to the objective and, last but not least, a care for the secondary and small movements of clothes, which helped giving more life to the main character’s body.
 Something to take into consideration is how, despite Nishii being just an amateur at the time, the short is very well presented, a nice portfolio for any young animator looking for a mainstream studio to work in.
 It was animated without that many inbetween frames, almost like he had to show off his key animator skills, it has background art almost looking like layouts and he didn’t really focus on photography and sound design.
 Thanks to the theme of the short film Nishii was able to take care of any possible problem color design could have brought up and focus on his strongest technical skills, killing two birds with one stone.
-Sadly his work doesn’t stand out so much in the midst of the competition yet he’s quickly noticed by Doga Kobo producers and recruited as a key animator in Yuru Yuri’s second season for episodes 6, 7 and 11, where he got to know Shota Umehara, who then became a good friend of his.
+Sadly his work doesn’t stand out so much in the midst of the competition yet he’s quickly noticed by Doga Kobo and recruited as a key animator in Yuru Yuri’s second season for episodes 6, 7 and 11, where he got to know producer Shota Umehara, who then became a good friend of his.
 This is very unusual since he didn’t have any prior experience as “professional animator” and despite what he had proven in his short movie it was unsure he could handle the series’ character designs.
 He worked on very crucial cuts for a beginner between kitchen scenes and happy dances, being able to meet the standards and not betray the producers’ expectations, with whom he remained in good relations with.
 In the same year he realized a cut for Project R under Nihonbashi Bridge (Nihonbashi Koukashita R Keikaku), a music video for IA’s vocaloid song.

 This short is very important for Nishii’s career, since thanks to it he would come in contact for the first time with many web-gen animators from whom he’d take some inspirations in the following years: Shingo Yamashita, Bahi JD, Rapparu, Ryo-timo, Yuuki Watanabe and so forth.
 Watanabe in particular will help Nishii developing his smearing skills.